Wihlmer583/missingno/README.md

 added missingno to pokewilds

 HOW TO DO
-In file explorer, right-click to new/new folder. rename the folder to fearow all lower-case, then drag and drop and have fun
+In file explorer, go to pokemon on the mods folder, right-click to new/new folder. rename the folder to fearow all lower-case, then drag and drop and have fun